The planet's most powerful people descended onto Davos to discuss the most pressing issues facing the world – but what actually happened?

 Donald Trump’s politics may have been angry in the past, but the US president showed a softer side in the Swiss Alps – the first sitting US president in almost two decades to attend the gathering.
 Instead of the feared trade protectionism many thought Trump would tout, he said that “America First did not mean America Alone.”
 With emerging Asian markets, South America and Europe muscling in on traditional US trading partners, the country seems to benefit from globalisation far more than protectionism.
 Mr Trump’s message of “fair and reciprocal trade” was a mantra of fair trade, not trade war.

-Whether you’re sending Swiss francs to friends and family for your own ski resort reconnaissance, doing a deal in Davos, or you’re buying a chalet in Chamonix, we can send your money to where you need it at a great rate, for a low fee and with all the help you want.
+Whether you’re sending Swiss francs to friends and family for your own ski resort reconnaissance, doing a deal in Davos, or you’re buying a chalet in Chamonix, we can send your money to where you need it with a great GBP to CHF rate, for a low fee and with all the help you want.